 Ok, so hopefully I’ve convinced you to be more thoughtful about raising prices on existing customers.
 But that doesn’t mean there aren’t better ways to do it.
 There are two things that work better:

 - First, add a new, more expensive but 100% truly optional edition instead.
 We migrated a lot of our early “enterprise” customers to a “global” edition at a much higher price point — but made the migration totally optional.
 That eliminated 90% of the friction, and made it seem like a benefit, not a tax.

 - Do a small increase, and telegraph it way ahead of time, and apply it equally.
-This is what Salesforce, Google and others do.
-I still wouldn’t do this until growth slows below say 30%.
+This is what Salesforce, Google, and others do.
+I still wouldn’t do this until growth slows below, say, 30%.
 E.g, the core Salesforce CRM/SFA product is very mature and is growing < 20%.
 Here, raising prices say 5%-6% a year may irk some customers.
-But if you apply it to everyone, and give everyone 3-4 months notice, the issues will be fewer.
+But if you apply it to everyone, and give everyone 3-4 months’ notice, the issues will be fewer.
+And …

 Drive up your deal size.
-Put more energy there, a little less energy into the early customers that took a huge risk on you.
-And maybe in the end got a great deal because they took that risk.
+Put more energy there, a little less energy into raising prices on the early customers that took a huge risk on you.
+And maybe in the end got a great deal today … because they took that risk.